pingslayer/react-router-quotes/README.md

 # Quotes

-Your daily dose of good moring quotes
+Your daily dose of good morning quotes